The Ontario Patient Bill of Rights

 Health Education from Sinai Health

 Sinai Health’s Healthy Ageing and Geriatrics Program is at the forefront of leading and innovation in the care of older Canadians.
 Our affiliation with Sinai Health gives us access to this remarkable resource.
-The Older People’s Education and Navigation Strategy (OPENS) initiative seeks to provide reliable information to older adults, caregivers, families, and health care professionals on topics that lead to healthy aging.
+The Older People’s Education and Navigation Strategy (OPENS) initiative seeks to provide reliable information to seniors, caregivers, families, and health care professionals on topics that lead to healthy aging.

 Click each box to explore these resources.